We encourage you to contact us, if you notice we haven’t mentioned impacts that you or someone you know have experienced.

 Where safety and well-being were once assured, hydroelectric developments have left uncertainty and fear.
 Boaters are threatened by the eroded debris that hide in the murky waters.
 They carefully navigate the waters watching for entire rotting tree trunks that may catch motors and lead to fatal accidents.
 Community members carefully navigate ice roads looking out for thinning ice with very fast undercurrents (when dams are opened), and air pockets between the ice and waters (due to quickly fluctuating water levels).
 Swimmers (often children) come out of the water covered in rashes, unable to enjoy the nature their parents experienced growing up.
 Boil water advisories continue unaddressed in an unending reminder of their now-contaminated drinking water.

-All of these impacts culminate in the ongoing cultural genocide of Indigenous Peoples.
+All of these impacts culminate in the ongoing cultural genocide and environmental racism towards Indigenous Peoples.
 Their traditional ways of life are lost to Manitoba Hydro as their economies collapse and they can no longer hunt, fish, or live as they used to.
 Indigenous communities are forced to relocate from their ancestral lands, and their cultural sites and burial grounds are flooded for the sake of economic gain.

 Hydroelectric developments have significant impacts on the environment and Northern First Nations.
 Unfortunately, the image of “green,” “clean”, “low-impact” hydropower is a myth that disguises tremendous harm.

 Hydropower is the main source of Manitoba’s energy, and it comes at a great cost to First Nations’ communities.
 Staying silent on these issues lets Manitoba Hydro stay unaccountable to its First Nations partners, and legitimizes the corporation’s disrespect for the environment, Indigenous culture, and ways of life.